 (b)

-Figure 5.14: Identification of two main CD14+ monocytes subpopulations in the SF and PB combined analysis. a) Visualisation using t-SNE dimensional reduction of the two cluster (CC-mixed and CC-IL7R) identified in the combined SF and PB CD14+ monocyte cells using a very conservative resolution (res=0.1) for the unsupervised clustering analysis.
-Ech of the dots represents a cell, colour-coded by the cluster membership (pink=CC-mixed and turquoise=CC-IL7R). b) Overlap of IL7R and IL32 expression intensities (green) on the t-SNE representation of the SF and PB CD14+ monocytes.IL32 and IL7R gene expression appeared as markers for the CD14+ monocytes from the CC-IL7R cluster.
+Figure 5.14: Identification of two main CD14+ monocytes subpopulations in the synovial fluid and peripheral blood combined analysis. a) Visualisation using t-SNE dimensional reduction of the two cluster (CC-mixed and CC-IL7R) identified in the combined synovial fluid and peripheral blood CD14+ monocyte cells using a very conservative resolution (res=0.1) for the unsupervised clustering analysis.
+Each of the dots represents a cell, colour-coded by the cluster membership (pink=CC-mixed and turquoise=CC-IL7R). b) Overlap of IL7R and IL32 expression intensities (green) on the t-SNE representation of the synovial fluid and peripheral blood CD14+ monocytes.IL32 and IL7R gene expression appeared as markers for the CD14+ monocytes from the CC-IL7R cluster.

 Using this conservative approach for cluster definition, two robust clusters were identified (Figure B.9 a).
-The smallest cluster, named a CC-IL7R, was characterised by the expression of IL7R, IL32 and CCL5, amongst others, and was formed by a total of 72 cells (43 from SF versus 29 from PB) (Figure ?? b and B.8) ((Al-Mossawi et al. 2018), in revision).
-The proportion of IL7R+CD14+ monocytes when compared to the totalCD14+ monocyte population was very similar in SF and PB (3 and 2.7%, respectively) in this data.
-The largest cluster, named as CC-mixed, consisted of 2,387 (1,356 SF and 1,031 PB).
+The smallest cluster, named CC-IL7R, was characterised by the expression of IL7R, IL32 and CCL5, amongst others, and was formed by a total of 72 cells (43 from synovial fluid versus 29 from PB) (Figure ?? b and B.8) ((Al-Mossawi et al. 2018), in revision).
+The proportion of IL7R+CD14+ monocytes when compared to the totalCD14+ monocyte population was very similar in synovial fluid and peripheral blood (3 and 2.7%, respectively) in this data.
+The largest cluster, named as CC-mixed, consisted of 2,387 (1,356 synovial fluid and 1,031 PB).
 CC-mixed

 was an heterogeneous cluster, without consistent expression pattern for those genes identified as cluster markers (Figure B.8).
 When using a less conservative approach for cluster definition by increasing the resolution (resolution 0.4, 0.6 and 0.8), additional clusters were identified.
 Similarly to the observation in the most conservative approach, no consistency was found in the expression of the top genes defined as markers by cells of the same cluster (data not shown).
 Due to the moderate cohort size, limitation in accounting for batch effect for cluster identification and the complexity in the definition and identification of stable clusters this analysis could only yield limited information about monocytes subpopulations.
-Increasing cohort size and a implementation of more exhaustive analysis and alternative methods could lead to identification of additional subpopulations within the combined SF and PB CD14+ monocytes in the CC- mixed cluster (see 5.4.6).
+Increasing cohort size and a implementation of more exhaustive analysis and alternative methods could lead to identification of additional subpopulations within the combined synovial fluid and peripheral blood CD14+ monocytes in the CC- mixed cluster (see 5.4.6).
 For the scope of this project, downstream analysis, including DGE between the two tissues, was performed in the CC-mixed and CC-IL7R clusters identified by the most conservative approach (resolution 0.1).

-Differential gene expression between SF and PB CD14+ monocytes in CC- mixed and CC-IL7R
+Differential gene expression between synovial fluid and peripheral blood CD14+ monocytes in CC- mixed and CC-IL7R

-DGE analysis was performed in order to explore differences between SF and PB within each of these two main CD14+ monocyte subpopulations.
-For the CC- mixed cluster, a total of 251 genes were differentially expressed at an FDR<0.01 and FC>1.5 between SF and PB, of which 149 and 102 presented up- and down- regulation, respectively (Figure 5.15 a).
+DGE analysis was performed in order to explore differences between synovial fluid and peripheral blood within each of these two main CD14+ monocyte subpopulations.
+For the CC- mixed cluster, a total of 251 genes were differentially expressed at an FDR<0.01 and FC>1.5 between synovial fluid and peripheral blood, of which 149 and 102 showed up- and down- regulation, respectively (Figure 5.15 a).
 Differential analysis within the CC-IL7R

-cluster revealed a total of 37 modulated genes, with the majority (35 out of 37) up-regulated in SF compared to PB (Figure 5.15 a).
+cluster revealed a total of 37 modulated genes, with the majority (35 out of 37) up-regulated in synovial fluid compared to peripheral blood (Figure 5.15 a).
 Due to the low number of cells in the CC-IL7R cluster and the limited sample size (n=3), the analysis only identified as significantly differentially expressed (FDR<0.01) genes presenting FC>1.5.
 Out of the 37 DEGs in the CC-IL7R cluster between the two tissues, 30